Ifamunas/FloraLand_website/README.md

 # FloraLand_website
-Online store for managing and selling plants and its care tools.
+An Online store for managing and selling plants and their care tools.

-Coursework project built using HTML, CSS, PHP and JavaScript.
+This is a coursework project built using HTML, CSS, JavaScript, and PHP stack.

-# Interfaces_Sample
+# Interfaces Sample
 ![screencapture_Home](https://user-images.githubusercontent.com/85033378/173086099-9e59b3cf-4673-447c-b9a6-319c3142092a.png)

 ![screencapture-localhost-php-FloraLand-Code-productDetails-php-2022-06-10-16_44_12](https://user-images.githubusercontent.com/85033378/173087610-9fee8205-5d6e-4776-8a17-2bcf65bcebbe.png)